A. General questions:

 2. When does the traineeship take place?

-3. When is the application deadline?
+3. When is the deadline for applying?

 There is no deadline for short-term traineeships.

-4. What is the application process for short term traineeships?
+4. What is the application process for short-term traineeships?